teambikenetic/www.teambikenetic.com/README.md

 - [2016 results](https://www.crossresults.com/race/6900)
 - [2015 results](https://www.crossresults.com/race/5900)
 - [2014 results](https://www.crossresults.com/race/4944)

+Virtual events:
+- A highlight of 2020 and 2021, we participated in Phoenix Bike's Raise + Ride events.
+- We ran a new summer virtual event, ['We Should Go For a Bike Ride' Challenge](https://www.bikereg.com/wsgfabr).
+With your help we were able to raise approximately $19k USD for [Phoenix Bikes](https://www.phoenixbikes.org/), [MORE](https://more-mtb.org/), and [WABA](https://waba.org/).

 In the past, we ran our gravel crit, Dirty BikenetiCrit! for four years.
 Results are here:
 - [2019 results](https://www.crossresults.com/race/9082)